owlbarn/tutorial/book/signal/README.md

 ```

 And then perform the same process as before, the results are shown in [@fig:signal:tone2].
-We can see that the first digit is mainly composed from two frequencies: 600 and 1200.
+We can see that the first digit is mainly composed from two frequencies, which are about 700 and 1200.
-Looking it up in out table, we can see that the first digit is `1`.
+Looking it up in [@tbl:signal:keypad], we can see that the first digit is `1`.
+You can investigate the whole phone number following the same procedure.

 ![Recording of the first digit and its FFT decomposition](images/signal/tone2.png "tone"){width=100% #fig:signal:tone2}

-The tune of phone is combination of two different frequencies.
-You can investigate the whole phone number if you want.

 ### Image Processing